Hawaii is an American State that is located off the mainland, on the west side of the US in the Pacific Ocean.

 The Hawaiian Islands are considered the most isolated population in the world.
 It is 2,390 miles from California and 3,850 miles from Japan.

-Although it is remote, it is home to the state capital of Honolulu, which is considered a big city and has plenty of hotels and accommodation for tourists and locals.
+Although it is remote, it is home to the state capital of Honolulu, which is considered a big city and has plenty of hotels and accommodations for tourists and locals.

 Because Hawaii is so remote and isolated, it has its own time zone, Hawaii Standard Time.
 Another interesting thing about its time zone is that it doesn’t use daylight saving time.